 Set on 35,000 square feet of luscious green land and away from the usual hustle and bustle of the city, this hidden gem operates a “paddock to plate” philosophy.
-All the fruits, herbs and vegetables are grown on site, which ensures a one-of-a-kind experience for all diners.
+All the fruits, herbs and vegetables are grown on-site, which ensures a one-of-a-kind experience for all diners.
 It could also be considered one of the best healthy cafes in Singapore.

 Coriander Leaf Bistro | 30 Victoria Street, #02-01 CHIJMES, Singapore

 The philosophy of Founder Samia Ahad rings true in every dish: “Food is at the centre of some of the most important moments of our lives.
 It is over the dinner table that memories are made, deals are conducted, pain is shared.
 Over food, we bond, we fight, we romance, we celebrate.”

 Spize | Multiple Locations

 For a great story and a relaxed meal, Spize is the one.
 In its former life, it played the role of the kebab shop on the high street after a big night out.

 Chinatown Complex Food Centre | 335 Smith St, Singapore

-Komala Villas | 76 – 78 Serangoon Road, Singapore
+Komala Vilas | 76 – 78 Serangoon Road, Singapore

 Everton Park Neighbourhood | Everton Park, Singapore